imaqtkatt/nebula/README.md

 ### 2. Interface

-Navigate to `http://localhost:35436/page` and you will see a _beatiful_ interface listing discovered devices, with a button to send them a file.
+Navigate to `http://localhost:35436/page` and you will see a _beautiful_ interface listing discovered devices, with a button to send them a file.

 ### 3. File transfer